How much retirement income might £500,000 buy?

 The sensible route is to speak to an adviser and take a complete approach to all your assets.
 Income drawdown might be the right approach for some people, whereas others could be better off spending other assets and leaving their pension alone.
 Buying an annuity with part of your pot is another potential solution to consider.

-Taking some smart advice can help you make an informed decision about how to access your money in retirement.
+Taking some financial advice can help you make an informed decision about how to access your money in retirement.
 By taking a holistic look at your finances, an adviser can find the best way of achieving your retirement aspirations.
+Here’s an idea.
+A future with financial peace of mind.
+Make it a reality with our support.

 Find out more from our dedicated customer support team based in Edinburgh by calling us on 0333 207 9003, or by sending an email to customer.services@brewin.co.uk.
 Opening hours: Monday – Friday 8 am to 6 pm, and Saturdays 8 am to 12 pm.